 Machine learning is a branch of artificial intelligence (AI) that focuses on the development of algorithms and models that enable computers to learn and make predictions or decisions without being explicitly programmed.
-It involves designing and implementing systems that can automatically analyze and interpret data, identify patterns, and make informed decisions or predictions based on that data.
+It involves designing and implementing systems that can automatically analyse and interpret data, identify patterns, and make informed decisions or predictions based on that data.

 Instead of being explicitly programmed, machine learning algorithms learn from examples and experiences.
 They are trained on large amounts of data, and through a process called training, they automatically learn and improve their performance over time.
-The training involves extracting relevant features from the data and optimizing the algorithm’s parameters to make accurate predictions or classifications.
+The training involves extracting relevant features from the data and optimising the algorithm’s parameters to make accurate predictions or classifications.